TheMinusWorld/Topic-Archiver/README.md

 `./create-topic-markdown.py`

-This'll generate a `topics` folder and make markdown files for each topic included, in the format of [topic number].md (example: `topics/20.md` would be the 'How to Suggest Things' thread)
+This'll generate a `topics` folder and make markdown files for each topic included, in the format of [topic number].md (example: `topics/20.md` would be the 'How to Suggest Things' topic)

 ### Post to Github Issues